genesith/genesith.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Eugene.
-Right now I work at Korean data intelligence startup S2W Inc., where I work as a researcher in the AI Team.
-I worked on **AI for security**: applying models to detect and interpret various forms of cybercrime \[[1](https://aclanthology.org/2022.naacl-main.412/),[2](https://aclanthology.org/2023.acl-long.415/),[3](https://arxiv.org/abs/2301.13577)\], as well as automatatically processing cyber threat intelligence (CTI) \[[4](https://aclanthology.org/2024.findings-naacl.3/)\].
-More recently, I'm working on vice versa, **security for AI**.
+I am a Ph.D. student at Northeastern University, advised by [Terra Blevins](https://blvns.github.io/).
+I'm interested in the many challenges involved with Multilingual NLP.

-Right now I'm looking at:
+Right now I'm especially looking at:
-  * [LLMs for cybersecurity](/posts/2024/LLM4Cyber): Cybersecurity domain expertise of LLMs are a very important dual-use capability that can benefit both attackers and defenders.
-The workflow of cybersecurity is complicated, can we demonstrate LLM expertise beyond domain knowledge?
-  * Secure and Trustworthy NLP Applications: Models break more often than we want them to, given the right input.
-Can we understand the mechanisms of these failures and prevent them?
   * [Tokenization](/posts/2024/TokenizationMatters): Many model issues can be traced to the tokenizer, a product of many design choices that impact the model in subtle ways.
 Can we creative both better tokenizers and model-tokenizer interactions?

+Pre-Ph.D., I worked on AI for security as a research scientist at S2W Inc.
-Prior to all of this, I received my Bachelor's and Master's degrees at KAIST.
-During this time I engaged with a number of topics including media bias (Master's), computer vision (Bachelor's), and physics (minor).
+I received my Bachelor's and Master's degrees at KAIST.

-I am actively looking for **PhD programs for Fall 2025**.
-Any advice/discussion is highly appreciated!
-You can find me CV [here](/files/CV_EugeneJang_Nov_2024-N.pdf).
+You can find my CV [here](/files/CV_EugeneJang_Sep_2025.pdf).

 Recent News
 ------
+**2025 Sep** - I am now in Boston, starting my Ph.D. at Northeastern!

+**2025 Aug** - Our paper on Byte-level BPE tokenizer vulnerabilities has been accepted to EMNLP 2025!

-**2024 Nov** - Our paper on drug jargon detection was accepted to KDD 2025!
+**2024 Nov** - Our [paper on drug jargon detection](https://dl.acm.org/doi/10.1145/3690624.3709183) was accepted to KDD 2025!

 **2024 Oct** - New [paper on Byte-level BPE tokenizer vulnerabilities](https://arxiv.org/abs/2410.23684) is now on arxiv!